quoid/coin-ticker/README.md

 ## Installation

 Download the [latest coin_ticker.safariextz](https://github.com/quoid/coin-ticker/releases) release and double-click it to install or install it via the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.quoid.cointicker-J74Q8V8V8N).
-If you've made it to this page, I would **highly** suggest installing the extension through Github. ~~The extension on the gallery is outdated and deploying update to Apple is a slow process.~~
+If you've made it to this page, I would **highly** suggest installing the extension through Github as it is the latest version.

-The version on Github and in the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.quoid.cointicker-J74Q8V8V8N) **are NOT currently aligned**.
+The version in the [Safari Extensions Gallery](https://safari-extensions.apple.com/details/?id=com.quoid.cointicker-J74Q8V8V8N) is **not currently up to date** with the version here, on Github.

 ## Usage

-Once installed, and you've clicked the extension for the first time, you'll have to click the settings icon to set which coins you'd like to track.
+Once installed head over to the settings page, but clicking the settings icon, and select the coins you'd like to track.

+To make finding your coins easier, you can use the filter bar in the settings page to filter all available coins.
+You can also use the search flag `:checked` to only show coins you have already selected.

+You can only track, at max, 50 coins at one time.

 ![settings image](https://raw.githubusercontent.com/quoid/coin-ticker/sandbox/etc/settings.png)

-From here, you can tick the checkboxes of any coins you'd like to track.
-Once you exit the settings page, the ticker will update for the coins you've selected.
+When you leave the settings page the ticker will grab the prices and data for the coins you selected.

 You can update the coin data *manually* by clicking the `update` button.
 To respect API limits, you can only update the data once every 10 seconds.
-If you attempt to update the data more frequently, the update request will be deferred until 10 seconds has past since your previous update.

-To make finding your coins easier, you can use the filter bar in the settings page to filter all available coins.
-You can also use the search flag `:checked` to only show coins you have already selected.
-You can only track, at max, 50 coins at one time.

-You can add/remove coins at any time by going back into the settings page.
+By default, the coins in ticker are ordered alphabetically (the same order you see in the settings page).
+You can reorder the coins by dragging and dropping them by their icons.

 ## Notes